-Nickel brass cases are the shining gems of ammunition, but to use the component for reloading takes some understanding of the material's characteristics.
+Nickel-plated cases are the shining gems of ammunition, but using the component for reloading takes some understanding of the material's characteristics.

 When I first saw nickel brass cases around twenty or so years ago, I was immediately enamored.
 They were shiny, almost mirror-like, and when I read that they wouldn’t tarnish like a regular brass case, I simply had to have some.

 Nickel is harder than brass, and in repeated uses will scratch the inside of a standard reloading die.
 They are also more apt to stick in a reloading die.
-I know this first hand, because when I first tried to load some ammunition for my .375 Holland & Holland Magnum, all I had was nickel coated cases, and I simply didn’t use enough lubricant in the resizing process.
+I know this firsthand, because when I first tried to load some ammunition for my .375 Holland & Holland Magnum, all I had was nickel-plated cases, and I simply didn’t use enough lubricant in the resizing process.
 Yep, I stuck that case in the resizing die so bad it seemed like I had welded the case in there.
 Had to toss that die, and I never forgot it.

-This effect is all but unnoticeable in the pistol cartridges, but the same drawbacks of reloading die damage apply, unless you use a carbide or titanium resizing die.
-I use them frequently, and I don’t have an issue resizing nickel coated pistol brass.
+This effect is all but unnoticeable in the pistol cartridges, but the same drawbacks of reloading die damage apply unless you use a carbide or titanium resizing die.
+I use them frequently, and I don’t have an issue resizing nickel-plated pistol brass.
 I do however believe that as a result of the flaring of a pistol case’s mouth the harder nickel brass has a shorter life than the all brass variety.

 Then there’s the issue of having small bits of nickel flake off into your firearm’s chamber or barrel, and that can be a problem.
 Brass can be removed with a good solvent, but nickel can’t be removed as easily, so when you clean your gun, be sure and use a good brush to remove all those tiny nickel fragments.

-Now, these issues don’t stop me from using nickel coated brass.
+Now, these issues don’t stop me from using nickel-plated brass.
 In fact, in some rifles, I use it almost exclusively.
 My favorite safari rifle, a Winchester Model 70 in .416 Remington Magnum, is one example.

-When I first bought the rifle, Remington only offered nickel coated brass as a reloading component.
+When I first bought the rifle, Remington only offered nickel-plated brass as a reloading component.
 Therefore, I developed the load for this big stick using the case volume of the nickel cartridge cases, and it has proved to be a very accurate rifle and load.
-I use the nickel brass for all of my softpoint loads, and reserve the brass cases for the solid bullets that African big game requires.
+I use the nickel brass for all of my soft-point loads and reserve the brass cases for the solid bullets that African big game requires.

 I’d be willing to bet you won’t, but it’s always good to know.